horseshoe/horseshoe/README.md

 1. The printed values are not HTML-escaped by default, since Horseshoe is designed for generating source code rather than HTML.
 Horseshoe can be configured to escape HTML if desired.
 2. The value specified inside the content tag represents a [Horseshoe expression](#expressions).
 Note that values such as `some-content` will be interpreted as the value `some` minus the value `content` rather than the value of `some-content`.
 This setting can be changed to match the Mustache interpolation tag if desired.
 Or the value can be quoted by wrapping the value in backticks (`` `some-content` ``).

 Explicit levels within the context stack can be referenced by prefixing an identifier with `./`, `.\`, `../`, `..\`, `/`, or `\`.
-For example, `{{ ../content }}` will render the value of `content` from one level up in the context stack.
+For example, `{{ ..\content }}` will render the value of `content` from one level up in the context stack.
 Leaving off the prefix informs Horseshoe to use the render settings when performing a lookup for an identifier.
 The default settings will search for an identifier in the current level of the context stack, followed by the root level of the context stack.
 See  [Sections](#sections) for more details.

 #### Unescaped Content
 Unescaped content (`{{{ content }}}`, `{{& content }}`) is the same as normal content in Horseshoe, since content is not escaped by default.
 It only differs from normal content if content escaping is enabled.
 The tag can either start with a `{` and end with a `}` or simply start with a `&`.